-On March 2, 2022, the Developer secured required variances and special exceptions from the Zoning Board of Adjustment.
+On March 2, 2022, the developer secured required variances and special exceptions from the Zoning Board of Adjustment.

-On April 20, 2022, the Developer secured conditional site plan approval from the Planning Board for the project.
+On April 20, 2022, the developer secured conditional site plan approval from the Planning Board for the project.

-On June 9, 2022, the City sold the property to the Developer.
+On June 9, 2022, the City sold the property to the developer.
 Construction is currently underway.
-The project is scheduled for completion in early 2024.
+The project is scheduled for completion in late-spring 2024.